lsst-sqre/phalanx/docs/applications/portal/index.rst

 portal — Firefly-based RSP Portal
 #################################

-The portal aspect of the Rubin Science Platform, powered by Firefly.
+The Portal Aspect of the Rubin Science Platform, powered by Firefly.
+This provides a graphical user interface for astronomical data exploration and also provides a data viewer that can be used within the Notebook Aspect (:px-app:`nublado2`).

 .. jinja:: portal
    :file: applications/_summary.rst.jinja